DonaldAC/DonaldAC/README.md

 ### Hi, I'm Donald Anthony Chiaye.

-I'm a full-stack Developer from Dubai, with a strong focus on security.
+I'm a software Developer from Dubai, with a strong focus on security.

 Passions / specialities: Motorsports, NodeJs, TypeScript, Bug hunter and Ethical hacker.